Pyhä-Luosto Hiking Trails

 Hiking Structures

-Tikkalaavu lean-to shelter (excursionmap.fi) and Yli-Luoston wilderness hut; at the rest spots, a dry toilet and a woodshed.
+Tikkalaavu lean-to shelter (excursionmap.fi) and Yli-Luosto open wilderness hut; at the rest spots, a dry toilet and a woodshed.
 Take toilet paper with you.

 Sights

-An excellent view to Ukko-Luosto Fell and the surrounding mire.
-The old Yli-Luosto wilderness hut.
+Views to Ukko-Luosto Fell and the surrounding mires.
+Yli-Luosto open wilderness hut.

 Trail Description

-Trail markings: wooden poles with blue-and-white walker symbols.
-In addition, red squares on trees and signposts at the crossroads.
+Trail markings: red squares on trees, wooden poles with blue-and-white walker symbols.
+Signposts at the crossroads.

 Recommended direction: this is a one-way trail that can be walked both ways

-The Luosto‒Yli-Luosto Trail takes you to breathtaking landscape.
+Luosto‒Yli-Luosto Trail takes you to breathtaking landscape.
 Some of the fell slopes are very steep and rocky.
 When setting off from Luoston portti, first walk along the base of a skiing trail, to the Luostonloma parking area.
 Cross the road and then walk along the fell ridge to Keski-Luosto Fell and continue to Yli-Luosto Fell.
-Yli-Luosto wilderness hut, built in 1949, is located close to the River Luostonoja, on the lower slope of Yli-Luosto Fell.
-It is a good rest spot.
-The River Luostonoja, which is located close to the hut, is the only place for taking water along the trail.
-Boil the water before drinking it.
-When returning along the same trail, the length of your hike will double, or you can agree upon return transport by the former Perhe-Luosto downhill skiing centre (about 4 km back from the Yli-Luosto hut).
-Perhe-Luosto can be reached by car.
-The trail has been classified as intermediate, as most of the trail is very rocky.
+Yli-Luosto open wilderness hut, built in 1949, is located close to the River Luostonoja, on the lower slope of Yli-Luosto Fell.
+The River Luostonoja is the only place for taking water along the trail, be sure to boil the water before consumption.
+When returning along the same trail, the length of your hike will double.

 Please Note